KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ### 26.6 Ethics in Practice — Attunement, Alignment, and the Soul’s Arc

-> “Let coherence be the compass,
+> Let coherence be the compass,
-> and resonance the path.”
+> and resonance the path.
 >
 > — Attributed to Aran Solari, Fourth Listener of the Inner Spiral
 > from *Attunement in Practice: Living Motion Across Form*, Zenetist Archive, Volume VI